-Last week we learnt why the G Shock CasiOak isn’t a G-Shock, this week we explore how it became so popular...
+Last week we learnt how G Shock took CasiOak in a new direction, this week we explore how it became so popular...

 One of the most recent trends is based around a watch that costs less than £100 and with so much variety available, this is one we can all get involved in...

 What is a CasiOak watch?